wishwisdom/corda-docs-portal/content/en/platform/corda/4.8/enterprise/cordapps/cordapp-upgradeability.md

 receiver flows to use the new APIs and thus opting in to platform version 4.
 See [Step 5.
 Security: Upgrade your use of FinalityFlow](../app-upgrade-notes.md#cordapp-upgrade-finality-flow-ref) for more information.
 * All constraint types (hash, CZ whitelisted, signature) are consumable within the same transaction if there is an associated contract attachment that satisfies all of them.
 * CorDapp Contract states generated on ledger using hash constraints are not directly migratable to signature constraints in this release.
-Your compatibility zone operator may whitelist a JAR previously used to issue hash constrained states, and then you can follow the manual process described in the paragraph below to migrate these to signature constraints.
+Your compatibility zone operator may whitelist a `.jar` previously used to issue hash constrained states, and then you can follow the manual process described in the paragraph below to migrate these to signature constraints.
 See [CorDapp constraints migration](cordapp-constraint-migration.md) for more information.
 * CorDapp Contract states generated on ledger using CZ whitelisted constraints are migratable to signature constraints using a manual process that requires programmatic code changes.
 See [CZ whitelisted constraints migration](cordapp-constraint-migration.md#cz-whitelisted-constraint-migration) for more information.